AVS-Memer/Calulator/README.md

 # Calulator
+You input the type of calculation you want
+# n
+numeric calculation
+# p
+polynomial calculation (we only have linear right now)

+# numeric calculation:
   You input 1 or 2 numbers and an operator, and it will calculate the answer
 #   2 Number Operators:
 #   +
   Adds 2 numbers
 # -
 Subtracts 2 numbers
 # *